-Right, being professional has been the talk of the town for ages now.
+Being professional has been the talk of the town for ages now.
 Dress sharp, talk clearly, and make your intentions clear!
 However, when it comes to most of your readers, you will find that they prefer a more relaxed, laid-back tone.
-No one really wants to feel like they are reading a thesis on the history of morticians.
-Relax, allow your readers to engage with your content, converse with them.

 6. I already said that

 Repetition is key.
-Just because you have mentioned your point once, it does not mean it has resonated with the reader.
+You have mentioned your point once, but it does not mean it has resonated with the reader.
 More importantly, it is unlikely that every reader will read the entirety of your content, so make sure you reinforce your point cleverly throughout the blog.

 7. Behold, my work

 Yes, you’ve got readers.
-Great… This doesn’t mean that they need to know every personal detail about how you and the topic are connected.
+Great… This doesn’t mean they need to know every personal detail about how you and the topic are connected.
 Focus on your topic and keep personal stories to a minimum.
-No one really cares about your relationship with your goldfish.
+Your audience may just not be interested in your relationship with your goldfish.

 8. Starting big, really big

-Don’t.
-Choose very specific topics and start with them, and don’t hesitate to get to the point.
+Starting with lofty ideas is probably one of the most common blogging mistakes to avoid while writing a blog.
+Choose specific topics, and don’t hesitate to get to the point.
 You may want to solve the world’s problems.
 We applaud you.
-This doesn’t mean that someone wants to read 45,879 words on how to do it while they are on their way to work.
+This doesn’t mean someone wants to read 45,879 words on how to do it while on their way to work.

 9. Is the devil in the details?